Hattian Bala District

-Hattian Bala District is a district of Pakistan-administered Azad Kashmir, which along with the Indian-administered Kashmir is part of the disputed Kashmir region.
+Hattian Bala District is a district of Pakistan-administered Azad Kashmir in the disputed Kashmir region.
 (Note: The application of the term "administered" to the various regions of Kashmir and a mention of the Kashmir dispute is supported by the tertiary sources (a) through (e), reflecting due weight in the coverage.
 Although "controlled" and "held" are also applied neutrally to the names of the disputants or to the regions administered by them, as evidenced in sources (h) through (i) below, "held" is also considered politicized usage, as is the term "occupied," (see (j) below).

 (a) "Kashmir, region Indian subcontinent" (subscription required) Quote: "Kashmir, a region of the northwestern Indian subcontinent ... has been the subject of dispute between India and Pakistan since the partition of the Indian subcontinent in 1947.
 The northern and western portions are administered by Pakistan and comprise three areas: Azad Kashmir, Gilgit, and Baltistan, the last two being part of a territory called the Northern Areas.
 Administered by India are the southern and southeastern portions, which constitute the state of Jammu and Kashmir but are slated to be split into two union territories.";

 (b) Pletcher, Kenneth.
 "Aksai Chin, Plateau Region, Asia" (subscription required) Quote: "Aksai Chin, Chinese (Pinyin) Aksayqin, portion of the Kashmir region, at the northernmost extent of the Indian subcontinent in south-central Asia.
 It constitutes nearly all the territory of the Chinese-administered sector of Kashmir that is claimed by India to be part of the Ladakh area of Jammu and Kashmir state.";

 (c) "Encyclopaedia Americana" (2006) C. E Bosworth, University of Manchester Quote: "KASHMIR, kash'mer, the northernmost region of the Indian subcontinent, administered partlv by India, partly by Pakistan, and partly by China.
 The region has been the subject of a bitter dispute between India and Pakistan since they became independent in 1947";

 (d) Osmańczyk, Edmund Jan (2003).
 "Encyclopaedia of the United Nations and International Agreements: G to M" Quote: "Jammu and Kashmir: Territory in northwestern India, subject to a dispute between India and Pakistan.
 It has borders with Pakistan and China."

 (e) Talbot, Ian (2016).
 "A History of Modern South Asia: Politics, States, Diasporas" Quote: "We move from a disputed international border to a dotted line on the map that represents a military border not recognized in international law.
 The line of control separates the Indian and Pakistani administered areas of the former Princely State of Jammu and Kashmir.";